-If you are a cinephile or just a regular dude or dudette who wants maximum viewing experience in their home theater, if you want your shelf to reflect your fine taste in movies, if you are a sucker for Special Editions, if you can tell HD from UHD and it matters to you, and if you have money to spare, buying a movie in blu-ray disk is definitely worth it.
+If you are a cinephile or just a regular dude or dudette who wants maximum viewing experience in their home theater if you want your shelf to reflect you’re fine taste in movies if you are a sucker for Special Editions if you can tell HD from UHD and it matters to you, and if you have money to spare, buying a movie in blu-ray disk is definitely worth it.
 And if you’re a filmmaker wondering if it’s worth releasing in blu-ray, do not worry.
 You can order as few as 30 discs and just re-order when you have to.
 We can make the blu-ray that you can truly be proud of.

 James Hill is a veteran of the music industry.
 He first worked at Warner Reprise Records then later joined Interscope/ Geffen Records where he managed producers and songwriters and got his first platinum record for Keyshia Cole’s The Way It Is.
 He is now helping indie artists with branding and manufacturing through his company Unified Manufacturing, a CD/DVD/ & vinyl pressing near you and merch company in LA.